 Our success depends on our continued ability to attract, retain, and motivate highly qualified management and scientific personnel and our ability to develop and maintain important relationships with leading research and academic institutions and scientists.
 Competition for skilled and qualified personnel and academic and other research collaborations is intense.
 If we lose the services of personnel with the necessary skills, including the members of our senior management team, it could significantly impede the achievement of our research and development objectives.
-If we fail to negotiate additional acceptable collaborations with academic and other research institutions and scientists, or if our existing collaborations are unsuccessful, our development programs may be delayed or may not succeed.
+In addition, we expect to rely on the experience and expertise of TxCell's historical management team and other key personnel in the development of TX200 and potential future CAR-Treg therapies.
+If we were to lose the services of a significant portion or key individuals of this team, such development and our business could be adversely affected.
+Moreover, if we fail to negotiate additional acceptable collaborations with academic and other research institutions and scientists, or if our existing collaborations are unsuccessful, our development programs may be delayed or may not succeed.